© Mark Vector

-Time to show Mum my bruises from yesterday and hopefully get a day off school.
-I yanked my tie down and unbuttoned my shirt.
-I limped into the kitchen like I’d fought off a zombie apocalypse.
+Mum would see my bruises from yesterday.
+With a bit of effort, I could get a day off school.
+Limping into the kitchen, I yanked my tie down and unbuttoned my shirt as if I’d battled a zombie apocalypse.

 ‘How was the gym, Sweetie?’
 Mum faced the wall as she prepared sandwiches.

 ‘Sounds like you exercised too much.’
-She placed a tomato on the bread.
-When she turned to me, she slapped her open palm against her chest and let out a yelp as if injured.
+She placed a tomato on the bread and turned to me.
+She slapped her open palm against her chest and let out a yelp as if injured.
 ‘What happened to you?’

 ‘Do you mean a motorbike knocked you over?’